Create an Agent Installation Package

 - Createa new installation package.

-- Enter a uniqueNameand an optionalDescriptionto identify the installation package.The packageNamemust be no more than 32 characters but can contain letters, numbers, or spaces.
+- Enter a uniqueNameand an optionalDescriptionto identify the installation package.The packageNamemust be no more than 100 characters and can contain letters, numbers, hyphens, underscores, commas, and spaces.

 - Select thePackage Type.